beinganonymous/Read-the-Docs-demo/abc1.md

 ## Implementation Plan
 ----------

 The following timeline shows my implementation plan.
 I have allocated to various aspects of the project.
-This is by no means the final time allocation, and with the guidance of the mentors I hope to update this.
+This is by no means the final time allocation, and with the guidance of the mentors, I hope to update this.

 Title |     Dates    | Description